 I don’t think I need to write down the reasons why these features should be valuable to you and your planning and creation.
 If you’re not going to use the last two features, at least try the first one, because there is not a single advertiser in the world that 100% knows how people ‘google’.
 There are more and more new keywords coming every day.

 The way it works is also very simple.
 Put down the keywords you want to use (or add your landing page) and Google will give you a suggestion how you should approach the creation of your campaign.
 These suggestions will be based on audience targeting features like Interests, Topics, Placements, Keywords.
 It will also tell you about the targeting situation with the genders, age and devices people use and how those groups of people are oriented towards your type of products.

 You can also see Google’s suggestion for individual targeting ideas in which it will tell you different options for creating ad groups, how many cookies could see your banners in a week and how many impressions could you get per week.

 After you choose the targeting option you want, use the tool to get different forecasts for your campaign and consider the bid Google is suggesting you.

 You simply must not bypass this tool next time.

 If you haven’t noticed before, in your Google Analytics Acquisition report there is a report called ‘Adwords’.

 So, use Google Analytics for optimizing your current campaigns and planning your future campaigns.
-In order to do that, first, you need to link your Google Adwords and Analytics accounts.
+In order to do that, first, you need to link your Google Ads and Analytics accounts.